-Data Privacy Day is observed annually on January 28th.
-The purpose of this day is to increase awareness and promote privacy and data protection best practices among consumers, organizations and anyone who deals with private information.
+Data Privacy Day is observed this week as Data Privacy Week.
+The purpose is to increase awareness and promote privacy and data protection best practices among consumers, organizations and anyone who deals with private information.

 Below you’ll find information and tips to help you protect your online privacy and data.
 Remember, being aware is an essential part of keeping you and your personal information safe!